ManInMyVan/meteor-archive/README.md

 # Meteor Archive
 A Meteor Client archive.

-No support will be provided for any bugs in these versions of the client. (nor will anything be added to them)

 For people who don't want to build them or find them.

+**Disclaimer**: No support will be provided for any bugs in these versions of the client. (nor will anything be added to them)

 List of places these jars were obtained:
 ```yaml